Chã das Caldeiras: Wines and Pomace brandy

 The “Chã” label wines, made by the Associação (with help from the Italian NGO Cospe and the EU), are full-bodied and rich in color and extract.
 All of the grapes used in the wines are locally grown by farmers inside the caldera, which has a 120-year wine-making tradition.
 The first wines made in the crater to be exported were sent to Brazil and Guinea-Bissau, then a Portuguese colony like Cape Verde.

 Chã's climate and terrain are optimal for viticulture.
 Days are usually hot and dry, nights cool and humid.
 With sufficient rain, high-quality, semi-sweet grapes grow (1.2 km^{2} total) in the caldera's rich volcanic soils.
 In 2006, the Associação produced 40,000 cases of wine (12 bottles each) from 100,000 kg of grapes.
 The percentage of alcohol in the “Chã” wines (14%) is greater than what is found in wines from the EU or California (usually between 11.5 and 12.5%).

 The red wine, vinho tinto, made from the low-lying Portuguese preta tradicional variety of grapes, has a dark red color with shades of purple.
-Odors include tones and flavors of small, dark fruits like the currant or blackberry.
-This sensation is enriched with shades of pepper and Muscat nut.
-The wine's rich body, best when served at room temperature (20 °C), combines well with the strength of the alcohol.
-The soft, velvet tannins of the wine can be appreciated when it is still young.
-(Market forces being such, Chã's reds have not yet been aged for any considerable time.
-The majority of the label is consumed within a year of production.)
-The red is perfect alone or to accompany any meat of strong taste.
+Odors include tones and flavors of small, dark fruits like the currant or blackberry; also present are shades of pepper and Muscat nut.
+The wine's has a rich body, and is often advised for serving at room temperature (20 °C).
+The tannins are soft, present even when the wine has not been aged.